bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

       11
 ```

-This gets the content of the website for technical labs, finds every instance of
+This gets the content of the website for Technical Labs, finds every instance of
-"lab" then counts how many their are.
+"lab" then counts how many there are.

 ### Scripting

-The power of the command line massive, this only touched a fraction of what can
+The power of the command line is massive - this lab has only touched a fraction of what can
 be achieved.
 If you are interested in going beyond this lab and learning more we
 recommend [The Linux Command Line and Shell Scripting
 Bible](https://www.wiley.com/en-gb/Linux+Command+Line+and+Shell+Scripting+Bible%2C+4th+Edition-p-9781119700937).

 ## Super User

 Some commands will need access rights higher than your user has access to.
 This
-is normally a sign that it could break things or be damaging so make sure you
+is normally a sign that it could break things or be damaging, so make sure you
 know what you are doing when executing one of these commands.

-The command "super user do" or `sudo` takes a command and executes that command
+The command **s**uper **u**ser **do** or `sudo` takes a command and executes that command
 as the root user.
 It will normally need an administrator password to do this
 (often your own password).

 ```